Port Royal: The Royal Navy

 Under British rule the Royal Navy made use of a careening wharf at Port Royal and rented a building on the foreshore to serve as a storehouse.
 From 1675, a resident Naval Officer was appointed to oversee these facilities; however, development was cut short by the 1692 earthquake.
 After the earthquake, an attempt was made to establish a naval base at Port Antonio instead, but the climate there proved disagreeable.
 From 1735, Port Royal once more became the focus of the Admiralty's attention.
 New wharves and storehouses were built at this time, as well as housing for the officers of the Yard.
 Over the next thirty years, more facilities were added: cooperages, workshops, sawpits, and accommodation (including a canteen) for the crews of ships being careened there.
 A Royal Naval Hospital was also established on land a little to the west of the Naval Yard; and by the end of the 18th century a small Victualling Yard had been added to the east (prior to this ships had had to go to Kingston and other settlements to take on supplies).

 At the start of the 19th century, a significant amount of rebuilding took place in what was by now a substantial Royal Navy Dockyard serving the fleet in the Caribbean.
 A sizeable storehouse with a clocktower formed the centrepiece, with a covered way leading from it to the careening wharves.
 The adjacent Port Admiral's (later Commodore's) House included a watch tower, to counter the threat of privateers.
 The Yard continued to expand to meet the new requirements of steam-powered vessels: the victualling wharf became a coaling depot in the 1840s, and twenty years later a small engineering complex was built.
 The Yard continued to expand through to the beginning of the 20th century, but then (with the Admiralty focusing more and more on the situation in Europe) the Navy withdrew from its station in Jamaica and the Dockyard closed in 1905.
+(Nevertheless, the Naval Yard and Hospital remained in Admiralty ownership until after the Second World War, with part of the Yard being used by the War Department).

 Many of the Dockyard buildings (most of which were of timber construction) were subsequently demolished or destroyed (some in the 1907 Kingston earthquake, others by Hurricane Charlie in 1951).
 A few remain in place, however, including the Naval Hospital complex, some of the steam engineering buildings and a set of officers' houses.
-There is also a slipway, completed as late as 1904, which (with its accompanying sheds) was designed for housing and launching torpedo boats, stationed there for the Yard's protection.
+There is also a slipway, completed in 1904, which (with its accompanying sheds) was designed for housing and launching torpedo boats, stationed there for the Yard's protection.
 In 2014, it was announced that some of the Historic Naval Hospital buildings would be restored to house a museum as part of a broader Port Royal Heritage Tourism Project.